 - not only consider the particularities of each language or country

-This can be of great importance in areas as diverse as South America, China, India, and Canada.
+⤷ This analysis can be of great importance in areas as diverse as:

-- Unfortunately, their localization service for the Mexican market let them down.
+- Unfortunately, their content translation localization service for the Mexican market let them down.

-- A pen that was never meant to leave them in embarrassing situations caused serious problems with the badly translated slogan in Spanish: “No goteará en tu bolsillo ni te embarazará” (the translation reads, “Won’t leak in your pocket and make you pregnant) ㋡
+- A pen that was never meant to leave them in embarrassing situations caused severe problems with the poorly translated slogan in Spanish: “No goteará en tu bolsillo ni te embarazará.”